dr-noid/dr-noid/README.md

   * React
 - 💞️ I’m looking to collaborate on
   * Web3 and NFT Projects!
-- 📫 How to reach me ...
+- 📫 How to reach me
+  * Coming soon...
 <!---
 - 👀 I’m interested in ...
 --->